Ordisoftware/Hebrew-Letters/README.md

   `Ordisoftware.Hebrew.Letters.exe [word]`

-  All diacritics and and case are removed, and if the word can't be processed it is set to empty.
+  All diacritics and case are removed, and if the word can't be processed it is set to empty.

   If any Hebrew Unicode chars is present, all non Unicode are removed, else Hebrew font chars are used and all non-font chars are removed.